I think you’ll agree that fingerstyle guitar sounds great, but it can be tough to know where to start.

 - Fingerstyle Solo – Solar

-Before you dive into the material below, let’s look at exactly what fingerstyle guitar is.
+Before you dive into the material below, take a look at exactly what fingerstyle guitar is.

 Though fingerstyle means different things to different players, it boils down to one definition: